vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 After filtering the options, I had to choose between these:
 * The {{imgBasket}}[Flexispot E7 Pro](https://www.flexispot.nl/elektrisch-zit-sta-bureau-e7-pro.html) has good reviews, but it did not offer a full 200 cm wide top.
-* The [Desktronic Desk Sit-Stand](https://amzn.to/4vywnrU) had very good reviews, but the walnut color was a bit too light.
+* The {{imgBasket}}[Desktronic Desk Sit-Stand](https://amzn.to/4vywnrU) had very good reviews, but the walnut color was a bit too light.
 It also has rounded corners and a cable hole, which I did not really want.
 * The {{imgBasket}}[YOUP02-Z-CW-128 Electric desk black Cognac Walnut](https://www.goedkoopinrichten.nl/product/115/elektrisch-zit-sta-bureau-youp02-zwart-cognac-walnoten?modelId=572) matched all my criteria, but it does not have many reviews.
 <p></p>